Here is a list of the 10 best travel blog posts about Berlin for your trip in 2021.

 5. Miss Tourist

-Yulia, or also known as Miss Tourist, originally from Russia has been travelling full time for the past 5 years.
+Yulia, or also known as Miss Tourist, originally from Russia has been traveling full time for the past 5 years.
 Her mission is to inspire you to travel more and give some valuable practical tips about each destination to help you get the most out of every destination you visit.

-The blog post to mention is about the 5 best neighborhoods to stay in Berlin (and best hotel recommendations for each of them).
+The blog post to mention is about the 5 best neighborhoods to stay in Berlin (and the best hotel recommendations for each of them).
 The city of Berlin is a unique mixture of cultures and ideas and is one of few cities that has a couple of city centers to stay in.
 The districts and neighborhoods in Berlin can be a bit confusing, which is why Yulia gives you her recommendations on where to stay in Berlin, with great hotels for each area, all sorted by price for your convenience.